moxiaoshao/TransitionSketch/README.md

 # AlignSketch

 ## Introduction
-- The `./TransitionSketch/` directory contains the implementation and tests of AlignSketch.
+- The `final` folder contains the implementation and tests of AlignSketch.
-- The main experiments and their comparison algorithms are located in the `final` folder.
+- The main experiments and the algorithms used for comparison are presented here.

 ## Information on the Dataset Used in This Project